Skhmt/mfd/docs/readme.md

 # Changelog

+* 1.4.0 - 3Sep18
+  * Added the escape key (`esc`) to the API
+  * Updated included displays
+  * Added github repository link to the taskbar menu
+  * Cleaned up some dependencies
+  * Fixed a bug with blank passwords, they should work better now (but still aren't recommended for security reasons)
+  * Slightly modified the main page
 * 1.3.0 - 17Feb18
   * Added support for the macOS ⌘ key
   * Added the `-ip [ip address]` command line switch to force the config page to use your supplied ip address so the QR code works with multiple-NIC systems - this doesn't change how the program works at all